23 Suspenseful Thriller Author Websites

 James Patterson’s website offers great use of clear imagery and a good lead magnet for his mailing list.

-What is enticing about his newsletter is that he offers: news, free chapters, and more if you sign up.
+His newsletter is enticing because he offers news, free chapters, and more if you sign up.

 Tim Sullivan